 As well as improving self-esteem, confidence and focus, swimming also has many physical benefits.
 Here’s just a few reasons why people choose swimming as their go-to hobby.

 Swimming is predominantly a cardiovascular activity and is considered to be the best form of aerobic exercise.
 This is mainly due to the breathing control involved.
 Swimming is hypoxic in nature, which increases the demand for oxygen in the muscles and makes the heart beat stronger and faster.

 2. Strong Muscles

 Swimming builds muscular endurance.
 The resistance of the water produces a similar effect to that of weight training, but with far less stress on the joints.
 The amount of resistance can be increased with extra propulsion, acceleration and better timing.
 Take a look at the typical swimmer’s physique, muscles appear strong and toned with correct proportion.

 3. The Perfect Balance

 When compared with other activities like cycling and running, swimming offers multiple benefits.
 It targets the whole body and involves muscles that are under-used during everyday activity.
-The combination of cardiovascular and resistance elements builds a strong, healthy physique and provide an excellent all-round workout.
+The combination of cardio and resistance elements provide an excellent all-round workout.

 4. Torching Body Fat

 Back problems are becoming more frequent, especially later in life.
-We are a generation of ‘sitters’.
-At school, at work, and at home we spend lots of time sitting down, we often slouch with poor posture and without engaging our core.
-Swimming encourages correct posture, similar to gymnastics.
+We’re a generation of ‘sitters’ we sit at school, then at work, then at home, we spend lots of time sitting, often slouched with poor posture.
+Swimming encourages correct posture and core engagement, similar to gymnastics.

 Improving your posture can have a profound effect on your physiology.
 If you stand up straight, pull your shoulders back and breathe deeply, your brain will get a message to become alert, vital and resourceful. – Tony Robbins Unlimited Power